Not all cotton is equal. That’s a fact.

-Egyptian cotton originates from a plant called Gossypium barbadense, and is named as such when it grows along the River Nile in Egypt.
-The land here has a inherent chemical composition that works well for growing cotton.
+Egyptian cotton originates from cotton plants called Gossypium barbadense, which flourished along the River Nile in Egypt.
+The soil here has an inherent chemical composition that is suited to growing cotton.

-These optimum growing conditions mean the plant produces long staple fibres (the fine little strands that make up a raw piece of cotton).
-Long staple cotton fibres produces the softest, smoothest and most durable bedding.
+These optimum growing conditions mean the plant produces long staple cotton fibres (the fine little strands that make up a raw piece of cotton).
+Long staple cotton fibres produce the softest, smoothest and most durable bedding.

-Back in the day, Egypt rightly became known as the premier source of cotton.
-Unfortunately, once retailers and manufacturers latched on to the fact that customers were on the lookout for ‘Egyptian Cotton’, they looked for ways to stretch the definition, translating it as:
+Back in the day, the favourable climate & soil in Egypt rightly led it to be becoming known as the premier country for growing cotton.
+Unfortunately, once retailers and manufacturers latched on to the fact that customers were on the lookout for ‘Egyptian Cotton’, they looked for ways to stretch the definition, to include:

 These loose definitions have led to an infiltration of lower quality cotton labelled as ‘Egyptian Cotton’.
 Given the worldwide supply of so-called ‘Egyptian Cotton’ far outstrips the physical production of the premium variety, it’s easy to see why this misinformation works for both manufacturers and retailers.

-With modern day farming knowledge and techniques it’s possible to grow long staple cotton in other cotton producing countries of the world, so the exact origin is less important.
-And with all the funny business we’ve just told you about, even if you buy Egyptian, there’s no guarantee that it’s the real deal.
-(If it is the real deal, it'll have a very high price tag to reflect this!)
+With modern day farming knowledge and techniques, it’s possible to grow long staple cotton in other cotton producing countries of the world, so the exact origin is less important.
+And with all the funny business we’ve just told you about, even if you buy 100% Egyptian, there’s no guarantee that it’s the real deal.

 Instead of looking for Egyptian Cotton, it makes sense to look for the quality of true Egyptian Cotton; long staple fibres.
 This is the single most important factor when determining the softness, smoothness and durability of your bedding.
 We keep coming back to it, but it’s just so important.